pascalgn/dbmigration/README.md

 ## Binary format

-The exported files are written in the following format:
+The exported files are gzip compressed and written in the following format:

     <content> ::= <version> <table-name> <columns> <rows>

-    <version> ::= "2"
+    <version> ::= "3"

     <table-name> ::= <text>